antaramukhopadhyay/antara-thebiologist-turnedcoder/README.md

 - 👋 Hi, I’m Antara Mukhopadhyay
+- ⚡ I am a passionate biologist who wants to use advanced interdisciplinary techniques to understand mysteries of molecular biology
-- 👀 I’m interested in learning and using deep learning for analysing microscopy images
+- 👀 I’m interested in learning, and using deep learning for analysing microscopy images
-- 🌱 I’m currently learning how to use neural networks to increase temporal resolution
+- 🌱 I’m currently learning how to use neural networks for image processing
 - 😄 Pronouns: ...she/her
-- ⚡ Fun fact: ...I am a passionate biologist who wants to use advanced interdisciplinary techniques to understand mysteries of molecular biology
+-

 <!---
 antara-thebiologist-turnedcoder/antara-thebiologist-turnedcoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.